schwannden/ndn-on-galileo/building_galileo_image_on_debian.md

 # Building Galileo Image on Debian

-Firstly, build a directory to do all the work
+Firstly, create a directory to do all the work
 ```
 mkdir ~/ndn
-cd ndn
+cd ~/ndn
 ```

 #### Pre-requisites